Adveshtaa sarva bhutaanaam

 it to the Professor.
 Not only that, he even lighted the cigarette

-must allow me to preserve the cigarette butt."
-The Yogi gave
+"You must allow me to preserve the cigarette butt."

-writer to the abode of the Divine Mother Mayee at Salem.
-On our
+this writer to the abode of the Divine Mother Mayee at Salem.

 But, when we reached Tiruvannamalai, it was midnight.
 The devotees

-the Self-disciplined is awake; that which is considered to be
+the, time when the Self-disciplined is awake; that which is considered

 (Gita 11-69)

-meditation.
-Rising up from the 'meditation, he received all of
+deep meditation.
+Rising up from the 'meditation, he received

-us at that odd hour and even spent one hour in blissful conversation
+all of us at that odd hour and even spent one hour in blissful

 The Yogi is a great Bhakta., His Guru bhakti is unparalleled.

-who had accompanied this writer and who was instrumental in bringing
+devotees who had accompanied this writer and who was instrumental

-out this writer's book on the Yogi, told the Yogi that he was
+in bringing out this writer's book on the Yogi, told the Yogi

-a Gauda Saraswat, the Yogi revelled in extreme joy.
-"Oh,
+that he was a Gauda Saraswat, the Yogi revelled in extreme joy.

-you are a Gauda Saraswat!
-You belong to the clan of MY FATHER,
+"Oh, you are a Gauda Saraswat!
+You belong to the clan of

 Yet another time, he asked this writer's little, daughter, "Your